nicovogelaar/crud-controller-module/README.md

 This CRUD controller module is intended to easily create controllers with CRUD functionality.

-This module also works very good with the [paginator module](https://github.com/nicovogelaar/paginator-module).
+The module works also very good with the [paginator module](https://github.com/nicovogelaar/paginator-module).

 Usage
 ------------